pagopa/poc-quarkus/README.md

 Example of a Quarkus microservice

-The microservice replicates the functionality of the project [pagopa-reporting-orgs-enrollment](https://github.com/pagopa/pagopa-reporting-orgs-enrollment).
+The microservice replicates the functionalities of the project [pagopa-reporting-orgs-enrollment](https://github.com/pagopa/pagopa-reporting-orgs-enrollment).

 - [Api documentation](#api-documentation-📖)
 - [Technology stack](#technology-stack-💻)